The Hospital Saturday Fund Privacy Notice

 The Hospital Saturday Fund may share your data with regulatory bodies when it is a legal requirement to do so for the purpose of monitoring and enforcing compliances;

-We share and store the information we collect, including your Personal Information to assist us administering your grant application through the CRM platform Salesforce.
-All of your data is located in the EU.
+- We share and store the information we collect, including your Personal Information to assist us administering your grant application through the CRM platform, Salesforce.

 Except as otherwise mentioned in this privacy notice, we keep your personal information only for as long as required by us: